Mohammed bin Rashid welcomes world leaders and delegates participating in COP28

 PHOTO

+- “The challenges are big; however, the history has always demonstrated that the unity, cooperation and assembly of humanity remain the greatest enablers of prosperity and continued progress.”

+- “Best wishes to all involved in this humanitarian endeavour.
+We reaffirm our confidence in our national team to host and organise this exceptional international event in the UAE.”

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, welcomed world leaders coming to the UAE to participate in the 28th meeting of the Conference of the Parties (COP28), whishing them success in addressing the challenges of climate change to ensure a better future for generations.
+UAE:- His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai welcomed world leaders coming to the UAE to participate in the 28th meeting of the Conference of the Parties (COP28), whishing them success in addressing the challenges of climate change to ensure a better future for generations.

 His Highness affirmed that the UAE, under the wise leadership of the President His Highness Sheikh Mohamed bin Zayed Al Nahyan, is moving towards a more prosperous and sustainable future through initiatives and projects aimed at promoting environmental action, preserving natural resources and strengthening sustainability approaches in various fields.